ipfs/kubo/docs/config.md

 [Libp2p Relay](https://github.com/libp2p/specs/tree/master/relay) proxy
 transport that forms connections by hopping between multiple libp2p nodes.
-Allows IPFS node to connect to other peers using their `/p2p-circuit` multiaddrs.
+Allows IPFS node to connect to other peers using their `/p2p-circuit` [multiaddrs][libp2p-multiaddrs].
 This transport is primarily useful for bypassing firewalls and NATs.

 See also: